NavigoLearn/RoadmapsMarkdown/frontend/Frontend Development.md

 13. Pick the "right" framework
 14. State management
 15. typescript

+Project alert !!
+ Build a Path visualizer algorithm

+---
 16. Basics of apis
 	14.A How apis work
 	14.B How to use an api?
 	14.C Authentification
 	14.D Databases
+	14.E How to work with "pseudo-apis"
-17. ways to render a webpage ( and how it drives the web )
+17. ways to render a webpage ( and how we came full circle )
 18. SEO - advanced
+19. Testing - advanced
-19. Picking a meta framework
+20. Picking a meta framework
+21. Topics that were not touched upon
+	A. Application storage
+	B. Cookies
+22. Deployment and Hosting
+23. Becoming a high value frontend developer
+24. Libraries you might want to check out
+	A. D3js
+	B. Threejs
+	C. Framer motion
+	D. Chart.js

+25. What is next?
+	A. Project ideas
+	B. Fields to expand into